dr-leo/pandaSDMX/doc/usage.rst

 Each of the steps share common tasks which flow from the architecture of pandaSDMX:

-1. Use a new or existing :class:`pandasdmx.api.Request` instance to get an SDMX message from a web service or file and load it into memory.
+1. Use an :class:`pandasdmx.api.Request` instance
+   to get an SDMX message from a web service or file.
 #.
-Explore the returned :class:`pandasdmx.api.Response` instance
+Explore the returned :class:`pandasdmx.api.Response` instance.
+The SDMX message
+  is contained in its ``msg`` attribute.
+Note that there are two types of
+  message: DataMessage and StructureMessage.
+The former contains a data set, the latter contains structural metadata about one or more dataflows, most importantly one or more dataflow definitions and related metadata such as the datastructure definition, codelists, constraints etc.

    * check for errors
    * explore the SDMX message contained in the :class:`pandasdmx.api.Response` instance
    * write data or metadata to a pandas DataFrame or Series by Calling :meth:`pandasdmx.api.Response.write` on the Response instance.

 Connecting to an SDMX web service, caching
 -----------------------------------------------

-We instantiate :class:`pandasdmx.api.Request`.
+First, we instantiate :class:`pandasdmx.api.Request`.
 The constructor accepts an optional agency ID as string.
 The list of supported agencies can be viewed `here <agencies.html#pre-configured-data-providers>`_, or as shown below.

 .. ipython:: python

-    from pandasdmx import Request # '*' would do as well ecb = Request('ECB')
+    from pandasdmx import Request # '*' would do the same ecb = Request('ECB')

 ``ecb`` is now configured so as to make requests to the European Central Bank.
 If you want to